Doc development. See timeline.

 - Have community members willing to help recruit, evaluate, and onboard a technical writer, and who would be available to answer questions and provide other support during the project (6-8 months, including the application period)?

 - Have a community member willing to serve as the organization administrator and coordinate creating the application, responding to questions from the program administrators, and submitting monthly evaluations and the final evaluation and case study?
 The organization administrator should also be willing to answer followup surveys after the completion of the Season of Docs program.

 Your organization should also meet the program eligibility requirements, including being able to create an Open Collective account.

 The organization application process

-Although the 2021 Season of Docs applications open February 9, 2021, we strongly suggest that organizations take the time to complete the steps in the Exploration phase before submitting their application.
+Although Season of Docs applications open February 23, 2022, we strongly suggest that organizations take the time to complete the steps in the Exploration phase before submitting their application.

 - Create a project proposal page.
 The proposal page includes a list of key needs, goals, or problems, possible documentation solutions, and possible metrics.
 This page should be public, and allow for community contribution and discussion.
 Include information for technical writers who would like to participate—where should they ask questions, express interest, or go learn more about your project?
+We suggest adding an email address for contacting your open source organization about Season of Docs.
+However, we strongly advise against using a personal email address as the email address for contacting your open source organization.
 (See the project ideas list for examples.)